Difficulty

 • Resistant to splitting.

-Kazake may awaken from dormancy sooner than some of the other cold hardy pomegranate varieties (particularly Salavatski and Kaj Acik Anor) thus making it more vulnerable to damage from severe temperature fluctuations, but this information might be outdated.
-People further inland don't seem to be having much luck with hardy pomegranates of any kind when they are planted directly into the ground without protection.
+Kazake may awaken from dormancy sooner than Salavatski and Kaj Acik Anor, and possibly a few other cold hardy pomegranate varieties, thus making it more vulnerable to damage from severe temperature fluctuations, but this information might be outdated.
+People further inland (where the climate often lacks stability on this continent) aren't having much luck with hardy pomegranates of any kind when they are planted directly into the ground without protection.

 Mae